OneBusAway/onebusaway-android/README.md

 ### Prerequisites for both Android Studio and Gradle

-1. Set the `JAVA_HOME` environmental variables to point to your JDK folder (e.g. `C:\Program Files\Java\jdk1.6.0_27`)
-2. If you want to build the Amazon platform flavor, you need to have [Apache Maven](http://maven.apache.org/download.cgi) installed.
-Then, from the root directory of the project run `mvn install:install-file -Dfile=libs/amazon-maps-api-v2.aar -DpomFile=libs/amazon-maps-api-v2.pom` to install the Amazon Maps API v2 library.

 ### Building in Android Studio

 1. Download and install the latest version of [Android Studio](http://developer.android.com/sdk/installing/studio.html).